Enrolment advice

 Once you've completed your checklist, ensure to certify your responses and click ‘Save’ to continue to the next step.

-Enrol in all terms for the academic year.
+You need to enrol in all available study terms for the academic year.

 If your classes are pre-selected for you, go to c.
-Select 'Add selected classes'.
-Otherwise, follow the instructions provided to you by your local partner contact.
+Click 'Add selected classes'.
+Otherwise, follow the instructions on course selection provided to you by your local partner contact.

 Your classes will now be displayed.